iammukeshm/CleanArchitecture.WebApi/README.md

 Check out my [blog](https://www.codewithmukesh.com) or say [Hi on Twitter!](https://twitter.com/codewithmukesh)

-## Give a Star ⭐️
-If you found this Implementation helpful or used it in your Projects, do give it a star.
-Thanks!
-Or, If you are feeling really generous, [Support the Project with a small contribution!](https://www.buymeacoffee.com/codewithmukesh) :)

 ## Purpose of this Project

+Does it really make sense to Setup your ASP.NET Core Solution everytime you start a new WebApi Project ?
+Aren't we wasting quite a lot of time in doing this over and over gain?

+This is the exact Problem that I intend to solve with this Full-Fledged ASP.NET Core 3.1 WebApi Solution Template, that also follows various principles of Clean Architecture.

 The primary goal is to create a Full-Fledged implementation, that is well documented along with the steps taken to build this Solution from Scratch.
-I also intend to make this Solution available as a Solution Template within Visual Studio 2019 (by installing the required Nuget Package / Extension).
+This Solution Template will also be available within Visual Studio 2019 (by installing the required Nuget Package / Extension).
 - Demonstrate Clean Monolith Architecture in ASP.NET Core 3.1
 - This is not a Proof of Concept
 - Implementation that is ready for Production
 - Integrate the most essential libraries and packages

+## Give a Star ⭐️
+If you found this Implementation helpful or used it in your Projects, do give it a star.
+Thanks!
+Or, If you are feeling really generous, [Support the Project with a small contribution!](https://www.buymeacoffee.com/codewithmukesh)

 ## Technologies
 - ASP.NET Core 3.1 WebApi